bang/linkmus/README.md

 ## Description

 I wrote this crap to solve my personal problem to hate Spotify and online radio in general.
-My main go is to have my own music server.
+My main goal is to have my own music server.
 That's it!

 ## Version